Tori Tumeth

-Tori Tumeth (/ˈtjuːməθ/ TEW-məth; born 4 March 2001) is an Australian soccer player who plays as a right back for A-League Women club Sydney FC.
+Tori Tumeth (/ˈtjuːməθ/ TEW-məth; born 4 March 2001) is an Australian soccer player who plays as a right back for Northern Super League club Vancouver Rise FC.
+She has previously played for National Premier Leagues NSW Women's (NPL NSW Women's) club Sydney University and A-League Women clubs Melbourne City and Sydney FC.
 She has represented Australia as an under-20 and under-23 youth international.

 Early years

 Tori Tumeth was born in 2001 in Sydney.
 She played junior soccer for APIA Leichhardt, Canterbury and then Sydney University youths (2013–2014).
 After completing her HSC in 2018, she began a Primary Education degree course at Sydney University.

 Club career

 In 2016 Tumeth began playing for Football NSW Institute, which competes in the National Premier Leagues NSW Women's (NPL NSW Women's).
 She continued with that team into 2017.

 Sydney University

 Tumeth transferred to Sydney University seniors in 2018.
 She played a key role in the club's 2019 treble-winning season in the NPL NSW Women's.
 She played as both a defender and midfielder during her three seasons at the club, and transitioned into becoming solely a defender.